adityadevx/transcribe-backend/readme.md

 jobStatus.js
 ```

-This script will check the status of the transcript id from (**results.json**) and if the job status is completed it will create a text file with the transcript name of the file and it will store it in the download folder and if the job status is not completed it will wait for 5 seconds and check the status again.
-This script will run every 5 seconds until all the transcript ids are completed.
-After all the transcript ids are completed it will delete the (**results.json**) file.
+This script checks the status of each transcript ID in the (**results.json**) file.
+If the job status is 'completed,' it creates a text file with the transcript name, deletes the corresponding audio file from the upload folder, and stores the text file in the download folder.
+If the job status is not 'completed,' the script waits for 5 seconds and checks the status again.
+This process continues every 5 seconds until all transcript IDs are marked as 'completed.'
+Once all transcripts are completed, the (**results.json**)file is deleted.

 ```
 deleteOld.js